PDOK/gokoala/README.md

 Note this is only required for local development.
 When running GoKoala as a container this is already being taken care of when building the Docker container image.

+### Custom theming
+GoKoala offers some minimal theming options.
+When running GoKoala, pass an argument of `-theme-file` to pass a custom theming file.
+The `theme.yaml` in the root directory contains the configurable options for the theme.
+You can either replace the images in this repository or supply your own and define them in the `theme.yaml`.

 ### IntelliJ / GoLand

 - Install the [Go Template](https://plugins.jetbrains.com/plugin/10581-go-template) plugin